LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Preliminaries

+Here is an example about how to check a MAPF instance is solvable, as shown in Fig. \ref{solvable}.
+We notice if a MAPF instance failed to meet this condition, it must be unsolvable; however, if a instance meet this condition, it might be unsolvable, an example is shown in Fig. \ref{solva_failed}.
+So our decomposition minimizing every subproblem's possibility of unsolvable by making every subproblem meet this condition.

-\subsubsection{Decomposition of MAPF instance}
+\subsection{Decomposition of MAPF instance}

-Considering that the cost of solving a MAPF instance grows nearly exponentially as the number of agents increases \cite{li2022mapf}, decomposing a MAPF instance and solving subproblems typically incurs lower costs compared to solving the raw instance.
+Given a MAPF instance's graph have $N$ nodes and $k$ agents, and the maximum length of path are $T$, the total number of solutions (including solution that have conflicts) is $N^{Tk}$, so the state space grows exponentially with agent size increases.
+In the worst cases, a complete MAPF algorithm need to travelsal all solutions to get a conflict-free solution.
+So the time cost of solve MAPF instance grows nearly exponentially as the number of agents increases\cite{li2022mapf}.

-To reduce the cost of solve MAPF instance, we proposed a new technique: splitting a MAPF instance with multiple agents into multiple subproblems, each with fewer agents but under the same map, and solving these subproblems in a specific order.
+To reduce the cost of solving MAPF instance, we proposed a new technique: splitting a MAPF instance into multiple subproblems, each with fewer agents but under the same map, and solving these subproblems in a specific order.
 Here, we define the number of agents in each subproblem as the size of the subproblem.
 When solving a subproblem, it is crucial to ensure that the current paths do not conflict with the paths from previous subproblems.
-If every subproblem is solvable, combining all subproblems' results yields the solution of the original MAPF instance.
+If every subproblem is solvable, and every subproblem's solution doesn't pass previous subproblem's target and later subproblem's start, we can combining all subproblems' results (by adding wait action at the begining of each subproblem's solution, related proof and examples can be found in Section \ref{Methodology}) yields the solution of the original MAPF instance.
+If we can't split the instance into subproblems that pass the mentioned solvability check, we don't split it.

-The criteria for judging whether one decomposition is better than another involves sorting the subproblems' sizes in decreasing order and comparing the sizes of the subproblems from the largest to the smallest.
+As the time cost of solving a MAPF instance grows nearly exponentially with the number of agents, we need to minimize the size of each subproblem to reduce the total time cost of solving all subproblems.
+So the criteria for judging whether one decomposition is better than another involves sorting the subproblems' sizes in decreasing order and comparing the sizes of the subproblems from the largest to the smallest.
+We define a decomposition that not worse than any other decomposition of this instance as a optimal decomposition.
+There might more than one optimal decomposition for a MAPF instace, when two decompositions have the same size of subproblems but subproblem contain different agents.
 The first smaller subproblem encountered indicates the better decomposition.